 As enrollment numbers for the graduate program rapidly rose in the aftermath of World War II, it became clear that the department would need to formalize the doctoral program in Physics.
 In 1958, the WVU Physics Department received approval for a formal Ph.D. program with prescribed course requirements and research requirements.

 Early Physics Faculty with Doctoral Degrees

-More about the history of the Physics Department is available in the thesis for the M.A. degree in history by Eric S. Wright, entitled “Experimentalism, Relativity, and Quantum Mechanics at a Land Grant Institution: West Virginia University 1920-1960.”
+- Eric S. Wright's thesis for his M.A. degree in History, “Experimentalism, Relativity, and Quantum Mechanics at a Land Grant Institution: West Virginia University 1920-1960" (2008).